East Coast Boardwalk, North Point

 Another feature of the Boardwalk is the movable bascule bridge and the movable swing bridge, introduced for the first time in Victoria Harbour.
 These bridges allow vessels to access the coastal waters bounded by the Boardwalk when necessary, maintaining accessibility of the Boardwalk while accommodating operational needs.
 The movable bridges will stay connected under normal conditions to ensure smooth pedestrian flow.

-Other facilities on the Boardwalk include cascade seating for watching the sunset, a play area, fitness equipment, and a fishing platform.
+Other facilities on the Boardwalk include cascade seating for watching the sunset, a play area, fitness equipment, a fishing platform, an experiential glass observatory deck and a series of multi-functional open spaces suitable for hosting exhibitions, art and community activities.
 On the other hand, the Tong Shui Road Public Pier has been preserved and revitalized, and the North Point Promenade has been enhanced to include more open areas and leisure facilities.
 The Boardwalk is a pet-friendly venue.
 Visitors are welcome to bring along their pets on leashes.

 The planning of the East Coast Boardwalk project commenced in 2009.
 After years of public engagement, it was eventually decided that under this project, the space beneath the Island Eastern Corridor was ingeniously utilised to construct such a critical harbourfront facility in order to overcome environmental barriers with an innovative design which defines the shoreline of Hong Kong Island North.